 Hobart and William Smith Colleges offer a program in Auckland, New Zealand in cooperation with the University of Auckland.
 The program is designed to be of particular relevance to students interested in the field of education and will offer the opportunity for those students needing a practice teaching assignment as part of their education studies to pursue a field placement in a local school.

-Students participating in this program will take two courses taught by University of Auckland faculty, a Faculty Director’s Seminar taught by the HWS Faculty Director, and an internship/school placement.
+Students participating in this program will take two courses taught by University of Auckland faculty, an internship/school placement, and a Faculty Director’s Seminar taught by the HWS Faculty Director.

 School Internship: Course Equivalency

 All students are placed in an internship in area schools for two days each week as a course equivalency.
 A limited number of placements are available in selected human service agencies for interested students who are not participants in the Teacher Education Program.
 Students reflect on their experiences in weekly seminar sessions led by the Faculty Director.
 A final paper is required.
 The course is taken on a credit/no credit basis.